winitzki/scall/tutorial/programming_dhall.md

 ### Modules and imports

 Dhall has a simple file-based module system.
-Each Dhall file is considered as a "module" that must contain a definition of a _single_ Dhall value (often in the form `let x = ... in ...` but it's still a single value).
+Each Dhall file must contain a definition of a _single_ Dhall value.
+(That value is often written in the form `let x = ... in ...`, but it's still a single value.)
-That value may be imported into another Dhall file by specifying the path to the first Dhall file.
+A file's value may be imported into another Dhall file by specifying the path to the first Dhall file.
-The second Dhall file can then directly use that value as a sub-expression in further code.
+The second Dhall file can then directly use that value as a sub-expression in any further code.
-For convenience, the imported value may be assigned to a variable with a meaningful name.
+For convenience, the imported value is usully assigned to a variable with a meaningful name.

+In this way, each Dhall file is seen as a "module" that exports a single value.

-Here is an example: the first file contains a list of numbers, and the second file contains code that computes the sum of those numbers.
+Here is an example: the first file contains a list of numbers, and the second file computes the sum of those numbers.

 ```dhall
 -- This file is `./first.dhall`.